Related: What Southerners Taught Us About Keeping Houses Cool

-- Buy a ceiling fan.
+Buy a ceiling fan.
 Fans don’t necessarily cool a room, but they move air across your skin, making you feel comfortable at a higher temperature.
-That allows you to set the thermostat higher and stay cool while using less energy (especially if you buy a fan that’s Energy Star rated).
+That allows you to set the thermostat higher and stay cool while using less energy.
 However, because it doesn’t reduce the temperature of a room, it’s a waste of energy to leave a ceiling fan on in the hopes that it will keep your house cooler while you’re gone.

-- Create crosswinds.
-The easiest way to cool a house?
-Open a window—but not too much.
-The less you open it, the more of a draft you’ll create.
-You can create cross breezes in a one-story house (or a single room) by cracking one window’s bottom sash and another’s top sash.
+Create crosswinds.
+The easiest way to cool a house is to open a window, but not too much.
+The less you open it, the more of a draft you’ll create, and it can also be a great natural air freshener by filling your home with pleasant fresh air.
+You can create cross breezes in a one-story house or a single room by cracking one window’s bottom sash and another’s top sash.
 If you live in a two-story house, open a window on the first floor a crack and another window upstairs on the opposite side of the house.
 Experiment to see which windows work best and how much you should open them.